-Leaked Verizon document hints at upcoming 'Device Payment Plan' for smartphones [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Leaked Verizon document hints at upcoming 'Device Payment Plan' for smartphones [UPDATED]Alex Wagner - Editorial Director of News and Content

 Earlier today, Verizon announced some changes to its upgrade policies, including its decision to move upgrade eligibility to the end of a customer's 24-month contract.
 The changes don't appear to be sitting well with users so far, but a newly-leaked photo has surfaced today that could make things just a smidge better.

 The image, posted by Droid-Life, shows a purported internal Verizon document that mentions a "Device Payment Plan" as an option for customers that want a new device.
 Details on the plan are light, but it says that the Device Payment Plan is "for full retail cost," and up at the top of the image the doc mentions "a new payment plan for Smartphones that allows...costs over twelve months."

 It's a bit tough to figure out exactly what this Device Payment Plan is based off of the little information that we can gather from this leaked image.
 However, what we can see seems to suggest that Verizon is planning to allow customers that aren't yet eligible for an upgrade to buy a phone a full retail price and then spread the cost of the device out over a 12-month period.
 That may not be doable for every single person that wants to upgrade before they're eligible, but it'd be a nice option to have and could definitely help some folks get that shiny new phone that they're lusting after without having to wait for their upgrade date.